Catherine Dior: Miss Dior

 Catherine's brother Christian Dior in his later life.
 Depicted on a 2005 Romanian post stamp.

 After the war, Dior became a "representative in cut flowers" (mandataire en fleurs coupées).
 During 12 years, she worked with des Charbonneries at the Halles market in Paris, trading flowers from the south of France and the French colonies.
 She then moved to Callian, Provence, buying there a rose farm for the production of fragrance, which she continued to exploit until her death.
 Christian Dior's testament will, dated 30 August 1957, bequeathed his possessions to be equally shared between his sister Catherine and Raymonde Zehnacker, his right-hand woman.
 He died from a heart attack on 23 October the same year, aged 52.

 The fragrance Miss Dior, presented on 12 February 1947 during the first fashion show of the company, might have been named after her.
 Although the relation is not confirmed by Dior's official website, the story is often mentioned by journalists.
 (Note: See for instance.)
 According to the legend, Catherine Dior suddenly entered the room while her brother Christian was brainstorming names for the fragrance with his muse Mitzah Bricard; "Ah, here's Miss Dior!", Bricard said, and Christian allegedly replied, "Miss Dior: now there's a name for my perfume!"

 Later life

-In October 1963, she publicly distanced herself from her niece Françoise Dior after her wedding with British Neo-Nazi leader Colin Jordan.
+In October 1963, she publicly distanced herself from her niece Françoise Dior after her marriage to British Neo-Nazi leader Colin Jordan.
 Dior issued a press release denouncing the "publicity given by the press and television to [her] niece Françoise Dior's nonsensical statements.
 The fame of [her] brother Christian Dior must not be used to highlight the scandal and risk tarnishing a name carried with honour and patriotism by members of my family."

 She kept on preserving the legacy of her brother until her death.
 In 1999, Dior inaugurated the opening of the Christian-Dior Museum in Granville.
 As well as donating a dress that belonged to her mother, Madeleine Dior, she became the museum's honorary president.

 Catherine Dior died on 17 June 2008 in Callian aged 90.
 She was buried near her brother Christian.